exercism/pyret/README.md

 ## Testing

 To test the exercises, run `./bin/test`.
 This command will iterate over all exercises and check to see if their exemplar/example implementation passes all the tests.
+**Note:** Pyret doesn't work on Windows, but if you have one, feel free to use WSL to run `./bin/test`.

 ### Track linting